naman16/cloud-security/docs/AWS Security Guardrails & Terraform.md

 * **Standardized Output**: Generates consistently formatted JSON output with required fields like ID, name, description, cloud provider, and security domain
 * **Comprehensive Coverage**: Identifies gaps in security requirements and adds missing controls based on AWS best practices

-Below is the LLM prompt that I am currently using for requirements generation:
+Below is the large language model (LLM) prompt that I am currently using for requirements generation:

 ```
 You are a cloud security expert that is tasked with defining detailed technical security requirements AWS services.